juju/charmstore/docs/API.md

 If the refresh boolean parameter is non-zero, the latest stats will be returned without caching.

-#### GET *id*/meta/supported-series
+#### GET *id*/meta/charm-supported-series

-The `supported-series` path returns the OS series that are defined by the entity as being supported.
+The `charm-supported-series` path returns the OS series that are defined by the charm as being supported.
+If no series are declared as supported, an empty list is returned.

-Example: `GET trusty/wordpress-42/meta/supported-series`
+Example: `GET trusty/wordpress-42/meta/charm-supported-series`

 ```json
 {